 The Committee appreciates that the subject matter covered by the Commission's anticipated work on tenement repairs falls under the Local Government, Housing and Planning Committee's remit.
-Given the significance of this issue to many people across Scotland, I therefore wanted to highlight the most recent correspondence from the Commission to you.
-This is included in the annex.
-As you will see, the expected completion of the Commission's work is not expected until the spring of 2026 at the very earliest.
-Additional time will likely also be required to allow the Scottish Government to decide on any subsequent steps.
+Given the significance of this issue to many people across Scotland, it has written to its Convener, Ariane Burgess MSP, to highlight the most recent correspondence from the Commission.
+The letter from Lady Paton is included in the annex.